Timothy Kraft: Retirement

 In 2004, Kraft lived in Corrales, New Mexico, also the home of former U.S. Senator Fred R. Harris of Oklahoma, another of the 1976 Democratic primary presidential candidates.

-As of 2008, Kraft is retired and lives with his wife, Molly, in Las Cruces, New Mexico.
+In 2008, Kraft was retired and lived with his wife, Molly, in Las Cruces, New Mexico.
 In an interview, Kraft said that he misses the excitement of politics and wishes that he could exert a role in ongoing campaigns.
-He does write occasional columns for the Albuquerque Journal.
+He wrote occasional columns for the Albuquerque Journal.

+Kraft died in Albuquerque, New Mexico on January 21, 2024, at the age of 82.